-- 4. Copy and paste Azure's Application ID to the Azure AD OAuth2 Key field of the Configure Tower Authentication screen. - 5.
-Copy and paste Azure's Object ID to the Azure AD OAuth2 Secret field of the Configure Tower Authentication screen. - 6.
+- 5. Copy and paste the actual secret key created for your Azure AD application to the Azure AD OAuth2 Secret field of the Configure Tower Authentication screen. - 6.
 For details on completing the mapping fields, see Organization and Team Mapping. - 7.
 Click Save when done. - 8.
 To verify that the authentication was configured correctly, logout of Ansible Tower and the login screen will now display the Microsoft Azure logo to allow logging in with those credentials.